DominykasVi/Surfshark/Readme.md

 **python pipeline/pipeline.py --year_range 2016-2020 --state_range 1-10**

 The default arguments are 2016-2021 and 1-58.
+You can also run it with 2016 and 1 to get only one specific report.

 The data is saved into annual_report folder, with stucture {year}/{state_number}/{table_name}.parquet
 # Logging
 The logs are created for each url (year/state) we query in the logs/{run_start}/run_{year}_{state}.log file.